oroinc/documentation/user/back-office/system/shipping-rules/index.rst

    - **Currency**—Select the shipping cost currency from the list.
 Please note that the list of available shipping methods will depend upon which currency is selected here.

-   - Select the **Stop Further Rule Processing** check box to prevent applying other shipping rules with lower priority.
+   - Select the **Stop Further Rule Processing** checkbox to prevent applying other shipping rules with lower priority.
 See :ref:`Stop Further Rule Processing Mode <doc--shipping-rules--overview--stop-further-processing>`.

    .. image:: /user/img/system/shipping_rules/shipping_rule_general.png